karan1525/Text-RPG/README.md

 # Text-RPG
-A Text Based RPG in Python
+A Text Based RPG in Python.
+Imitates a Blizzard RPG game where one has Magic Points, Health Points and an Enemy is more stronger than the user.